Choosing LED Strip Lights: How Bright? What Color?

 If you’re shopping for LED lights, you know that the classic method of using wattage to determine brightness is long gone.
 You’ll have to use lumens.
 What is a lumen, you ask?
 It’s a measurement of the amount of light produced by a source.
 The problem arises when you’re trying to imagine how bright a light will be.
 Because lumens are a relatively new way to buy lights, you probably aren’t able to pair a number with appearance yet.
 That’s where this post comes in handy.
-Check out the photos below to see how certain lumen values translate to appearance on LED strip lights.
-In this post and on our site, strip brightness is in lumens per foot.
+Check out the photos below to see how certain lumen values translate to LED strip light appearance.
+In this post and on our site, strip brightness is given in lumens per foot.
 The photos show an area with 1 foot of natural white strip installed.

 LED strip lights in each photo:

 Note: If you are interested in experiencing different light levels, choose a bright strip and use it with a dimmer or controller.
 Higher output strips will cost more, so if you want one brightness all the time, it might be best to stick with a dimmer strip.

 Brightness will also depend on the color temperature you choose.
 Correlated Color Temperature (CCT) will tell you what hue and tone of white to expect from a specific light source.
 The unit of measurement for CCT is Kelvin (K).
 Different temperatures on the Kelvin scale represent different colors.
 For example, 2000K-3500K looks more orange/yellow and is called ultra warm or warm white, and as temperature increases in units Kelvin, color changes to more of a “paper white” known as natural or neutral white (between 3500K and 5100K) and finally into a bluish-white known as cool white (5100K-20000K).